gka/canvid/README.md

 Some users encountered problems on mobile devices with large sprites.
 A workaround is to split the sprite into multiple sprites.

+If you're experiencing problems with `montage` (e.g. "unable to read font") try updating `imagemagick` to the latest version.

 ## Contributors

 * [Gregor Aisch](http://driven-by-data.net)